adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 ## Zone circulation pump on (script)
-The purpose of this script is to run the circulation pump when **one or more** water circuts are open (actuators are active).
+The purpose of this script is to run the circulation pump when <u>one or more</u> water circuts are open (actuators are active).

 Triggers:
 1. Add trigger: `Template`